One Night (Australian TV series): Production

 Emily Ballou is creator and writer of the project with episodes directed by Catherine Millar and Lisa Matthews.
 Ian Collie, Rob Gibson and Ally Henville are producers for Easy Tiger Productions on the project.
 Simon Maxwell is executive producer for Motive Pictures, with Harriet Creelman, co-executive producer and Emily Ballou also serving as executive producer.

 Casting

 Jodie Whittaker, Yael Stone, and Nicole da Silva were announced as leads on the series in February 2023.
 Also announced as among the cast were George Mason, Erroll Shand, Noni Hazlehurst, Tina Bursill, Damien Strouthos and Jillian Nguyen.

 Filming

 Filming started in early 2023 in Sydney, Australia and the Illawarra region of New South Wales.

+Broadcast

+The series was released in Australia on Paramount+ on 1 September 2023.
+It is set to come to Paramount+ UK and Ireland November 24 2023 but was removed by February 2024.
+It is now available to stream in Australia on Netflix and on ITVX in the UK.
+It began broadcasting on ITV1 in the UK on 16 August 2025.